AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 ![Diagram of Spark and Kafka clusters in an Azure virtual network](./media/hdinsight-apache-spark-with-kafka/spark-kafka-vnet.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > Though Kafka itself is limited to communication within the virtual network, other services on the cluster such as SSH and Ambari can be accessed over the internet.
-For more information on the public ports available with HDInsight, see [Ports and URIs used by HDInsight](/documentation/articles/hdinsight-hadoop-port-settings-for-services/).
+For more information on the public ports available with HDInsight, see [Ports and URIs used by HDInsight](./hdinsight-hadoop-port-settings-for-services.md).

 While you can create an Azure virtual network, Kafka, and Spark clusters manually, it's easier to use an Azure Resource Manager template.
 Use the following steps to deploy an Azure virtual network, Kafka, and Spark clusters to your Azure subscription.

 1. Use the following button to sign in to Azure and open the template in the Azure portal preview.

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fhditutorialdata.blob.core.windows.net%2Farmtemplates%2Fcreate-linux-based-kafka-spark-cluster-in-vnet.json" target="_blank"><img src="./media/hdinsight-apache-spark-with-kafka/deploy-to-azure.png" alt="Deploy to Azure"></a>

     The Azure Resource Manager template is located at **https://hditutorialdata.blob.core.windows.net/armtemplates/create-linux-based-kafka-spark-cluster-in-vnet.json**.

 2. Use the following information to populate the entries on the **Custom deployment** blade:

     ![HDInsight custom deployment](./media/hdinsight-apache-spark-with-kafka/parameters.png)

     * **Resource group**: Create a group or select an existing one.
 This group contains the HDInsight cluster.

     * **Location**: Select a location geographically close to you.
 This location must match the location in the __SETTINGS__ section.